-After little over a year at Guy Laroche, he was scouted as creative designer for Yves Saint Laurent’s ‘Rive Gauche’ ready-to-wear womenswear line when, after three seasons, he was replaced by Tom Ford following Gucci Group’s acquisition of the label.
-Prior to joining Lanvin in 2001, Albez took a brief sabbatical and served as head designer for Italian design house Krizia.
+After little over a year at Guy Laroche, he was scouted as creative designer for Yves Saint Laurent’s "Rive Gauche" ready-to-wear womenswear line when, after three seasons, he was replaced by Tom Ford following the Gucci Group’s acquisition of the label.
+Prior to joining Lanvin in 2001, Elbaz took a brief sabbatical and served as head designer for Italian design house Krizia.

-At Lanvin, Elbaz has entered into a number of collaborations with other companies, including a limited edition cosmetics range with Lancôme and a capsule collection for Swedish high street retailer H&M in 2010.
-In 2012, in honour of his ten year anniversary as creative director of Lanvin, Elbaz released a book featuring over 3,000 images, peppered with the designer’s own short narratives and musings.
+At Lanvin, Elbaz entered into a number of collaborations with other companies, including a limited edition cosmetics range with Lancôme and a capsule collection for Swedish high street retailer H&M in 2010.
+In honour of his 10-year anniversary as creative director of Lanvin, Elbaz released a book in 2012 featuring over 3,000 images, peppered with the designer’s own short narratives and musings.